 Is GEO the same thing as AEO?

 In practice, yes.
-GEO (Generative Engine Optimization) and AEO (AI Engine Optimization) describe the same discipline: optimizing your brand to appear in AI-generated search responses.
+GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) describe the same discipline: optimizing your brand to appear in AI-generated search responses.
 The terms emerged from different corners of the market.
 AEO is the more widely adopted term as of April 2026.

 Can my SEO agency handle AEO for me?